-Above: The Women’s Army Auxiliary Corps marching in a parade in Ludgate Circus, London, at the end of World War One(Image –Daily Mail Online)
+Above: The Women’s Army Auxiliary Corps marching marching in parade in Ludgate Circus, London at the end of the First World War.
+(Public Domain MediaDrumWorld)

 The post-war landscape is also referred to by the anonymous author of a previously unpublished manuscript unearthed from the Imperial War Museum’s department of printed works rare book collection, who states: